Get

 Training 🧶

-The Scottish Fold is intelligent yet stubborn.
-They can be trained, but it requires more patience than other breeds.
+The Scottish Fold is intelligent and will respond to training using positive reinforcement.
 Although you must be careful with the number of treats you give your pet, you can use cat treats to entice your Scottish Fold to learn a few tricks.
-However, most will quickly learn to use the litter box properly without your encouragement.
+However, most kittens will quickly learn to use the litter box properly without your encouragement.

 Grooming ✂️

 Scottish Folds are moderate shedders and do not require much maintenance to keep their coats shiny and healthy.
 If you have a short-haired Scottish Fold, brushing them once a week will be sufficient.
 However, if you have a long-haired Scottish Fold, you must brush them several times weekly, if not daily.
-Like any cat, you should clean the Scottish Fold’s teeth every few days and trim their nails when necessary.
+Like any cat, you should brush the Scottish Fold’s teeth every few days, if not daily, and trim their nails when necessary.

-You will need to pay special attention to the ears with your Scottish Fold.
-While all cats should have their ears inspected, checking the Scottish Fold’s ears is crucial due to their predisposition for ear infections.
-If you notice issues with your Scottish Fold’s ears, contact your vet for a complete examination.
+You will need to pay special attention to the ears of your Scottish Fold.
+While all cats should have their ears regularly inspected, checking the Scottish Fold’s ears is crucial due to their predisposition for ear infections.
+If you notice issues with your Scottish Fold’s ears, contact your vet promptly for a complete examination.

 Health and Conditions 🏥